| Art at the Turn

 this arch, decorated with triumphal insignia.'"

-(Marilyn Stokstad 283). |
+(Marilyn Stokstad 283). | Constantine continued to

 try and impress the people of Roman with various labels